GW132/stats220/README.md

 ### *This is my stats220 repo.*  🌟🌟🌟

-I write this repo to show my meme. 💫
+I write this repo for my assignment and to show my meme.  💫

 - You can follow me from here - [GW132](https://github.com/GW132)
 - I find some beautiful meme over here